build-one-line-a-day/Backend---Oyekunle-Oloyede/README.md

 Check tests with the `npm test` command.
 Coverage is also integrated and the can be viewed with the `npm test` command.
+Run the test in watch mode with `npm run watch`.

 ## Author